-There are countless activities expats can do in Slovakia.
-There’s a lot to see in every region depending on a person’s preferences, from hiking or relaxing in a spa, to visiting local cultural attractions and eating Slovak food.
+There are countless activities to keep expats occupied and amused in Slovakia.
+There’s a lot to see in every region depending on a person’s preferences, from hiking or relaxing in a spa, to visiting local cultural attractions and savouring local Slovak food.

-Slovakia has beautiful historical castles dating back to the Habsburg Empire, as well as various UNESCO World Heritage Sites.
+Slovakia boasts beautiful historical castles dating back to the Habsburg Empire, as well as various UNESCO World Heritage Sites.
 The Slovak countryside features mountains for hiking, fresh air, mineral springs, caves, lakes and campgrounds for expats who love nature.
 And there are many spas for those who prefer more organised relaxation.

 Expats are likely to feel welcome in Slovakia...if they decide to stick around for a while.
-Slovak people may seem stand-offish at first and can be stubborn, but once they open up they're lovely, engaging people as well as open, honest, hardworking and willing to help.
-Locals often love nature and are proud of their attractions, which they're often willing to show off to newcomers.
+Slovak people may seem stand-offish at first and can be stubborn, but once they open up they're lovely, engaging people as well as open, honest, hardworking and always willing to help.
+Locals tend to love nature, are proud of their attractions, which they're often willing to show off to newcomers.
 Those expats who like sport are often able to make friends with the locals through mutual love of hockey and football.

 - CON: There is some crime in Slovakia